itenfay/CXSwiftKit/README.md

 |   |- CXAppContext.swift
 |   |- CXDevice.swift                 // Used to provide some device informations.
 |   |- CXDeviceScreenContext.swift    // Used to observe some changes of device screen.
+|   |- CXHaptics.swift                // Some haptic feedback that works on iPhone 6 and up.
 |   |- CXKingfisherReferer.swift      // Used to set the referer of image.
+|   |- CXMetalVideoRecorder.swift
 |   |- CXPhotoLibraryOperator.swift   // Used to operate the photo library.
 |   |- CXScreenRecorder.swift         // The recorder that provides the ability to record audio and video of your app.
 |   |- CXSwiftUtils.swift